greg4fun/greg4fun.github.io/posts/build-cheapest-kubernetes-i7-cluster.rst

 ******************************************
-Problem I - How to stack it on each other?
+Problem 1 - How to stack it on each other?
 ******************************************

 I had to find some way how to put the motherboards on each other safetly - fortunately I had ender3 3dprinter and bit of